lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 Start a new session
 -------------------

-After logging in with a user account, click Sessions on the left menu to visit the Sessions page.
+After logging in with a user account, click Sessions on the left sidebar to visit the Sessions page.
 Sessions page lets you start new sessions or use and manage existing running sessions.

 .. image:: sessions_page.png